VladimirKalachikhin/Galadriel-cache/README.md

 To use [GaladrielMap](https://github.com/VladimirKalachikhin/Galadriel-map/tree/master) with GaladrielCache -- set `$tileCachePath` in GaladrielMap's `params.php` file.

 ### OSM "slippy map" tilenames
-Some applications cannot use tiles other than in [OSM "slippy map" tilenames](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames) format.
+Some applications (AvNav?) cannot use tiles other than in [OSM "slippy map" tilenames](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames) format.
 To use the GaladrielCache with these applications, you can configure the Apache2 as follows:
 ```
 <IfModule rewrite_module>
 	RewriteEngine On